stevana/pipelining-with-disruptor/README.md

 ## Disruptor pipeline deployment

-Recall that the reason we introduced the Disrutor was to avoid copying elements of the queue when fanning out (using the `:&&&` combinator).
+Recall that the reason we introduced the Disruptor was to avoid copying elements of the queue when fanning out (using the `:&&&` combinator).

-The idea would be to have the workers we fan out to both be consumers of the same Disruptor, that way the inputs don't need to be copied.
+The idea would be to have the workers we fan-out to both be consumers of the same Disruptor, that way the inputs don't need to be copied.

-Avoiding to copy the individual outputs from the worker's queues (of `a`s and `b`s) into the combined output (of `(a, b)`s) is a bit tricker.
+Avoiding to copy the individual outputs from the worker's queues (of `a`s and `b`s) into the combined output (of `(a, b)`s) is a bit trickier.

 One way, that I think works, is to do something reminiscent what [`Data.Vector`](https://hackage.haskell.org/package/vector) does for pairs.